What is MECC?

 Local and national policies

-What are the seven key areas for MECC?
+What are the eight key areas for MECC?

 It's important to remember that to truly improve the lives of people in Herefordshire, we must consider that wellbeing is not just about health, it's about feeling good and functioning well.
 There are five key themes which are important to wellbeing:

-Please note: The effective communication skills you use to deliver information on the seven lifestyle areas are transferable to other topics / areas.
+Please note: The effective communication skills you use to deliver information on the eight lifestyle areas are transferable to other topics / areas.

 Can MECC change behaviour?